Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 Hey, brother.

-It's uh it's a team of plain clothes detectives, and it looks like one.
+It's a team of plain clothes detectives.

-I see that looks like an FBI agent to me from the badge.
+And it looks like I see that looks like an FBI agent to me from the badge.

-It definitely wasn't a metro uh PD one.
+It definitely wasn't a Metro PD one.

 So this is another angle of the takedown, guys.

-And uh you guys can see they went in really hot on this one, which is why this guy onlooker was so pissed.
+And you guys can see they went in really hot on this one, which is why this guy onlooker was so pissed.

-So here he is in front of the Lolo Chickens with his girl.
+So here he is in front of the Lolo chickens with his girl.

-Blueface has been charged with attempted murder with the use of a deadly weapon and discharging a firearm into an occupied structure.
+On Blueface has been charged with attempted murder with the use of a deadly weapon and discharging a firearm into an occupied structure.

-Capture the 25-year-old rapper.
+Captured the 25-year-old raptor.

-So there he is, right there, right?
+So there he is right there, right?

-Being thrown against the wall and pinched.
+Being thrown against the wall and pinning.

 And then bam, the detective comes in and just grabs him.

-The video also showed Krishan Rock with Blueface at the time and Yeah, so they will do it one more time for y'all.
+Yeah, so they will do it one more time for y'all.

 So he comes, he's sitting there on his phone with his girl.